wso2/docs-ei/en/micro-integrator/docs/references/mediators/payloadFactory-Mediator.md

 </sequence>
 ```

-## Examples: Using the Freemarker template
+## Examples: Using the FreeMarker template

 ### Accessing properties and headers

-In the following example, we are referencing the default scope property named `user_name`, the axis2 scope property `REST_URL_POSTFIX`, and the transport header Host.
-These values are returned in the output as a JSON objects.
+In the following example, we are referencing the `default` scope property named `user_name`, the `axis2` scope property `REST_URL_POSTFIX`, and the transport header Host.
+These values are returned in the output as JSON objects.

 ```xml
 <payloadFactory media-type="json" template-type="freemarker">